memsql/SingleStoreNETConnector/docs/content/tutorials/bulk-update.md

 * At least one non-key column must be mapped, so there is a column to update.
 * Duplicate key values in the source data are rejected; they would collide in the staging table's primary key.
 * Shard key columns cannot be updated, because SingleStore does not allow updating a shard key.
+* Generated (computed) columns cannot be updated, and are rejected if mapped.
 * Reference tables are not supported as the destination.
 * Expression column mappings (a `SingleStoreBulkCopyColumnMapping` with an `Expression`) are not supported.

+Other things to be aware of:

+* **Key column types.** The key columns become the primary key of the staging table, so they must be types that SingleStore allows in a primary key.
+Large `TEXT`/`BLOB`/`JSON`/spatial columns are not usable as key columns.
+* **Required privileges.** In addition to `UPDATE` on the destination table, the connection needs permission to run `SHOW CREATE TABLE`, `SHOW INDEXES`, and a schema-only `SELECT` against it, because the operation inspects the table's schema before updating.
+* **`IDataReader` source.** When the source is an `IDataReader`, it must be opened on a *different* connection than the one used for the bulk update.
+The update connection runs schema queries, creates the staging table, and loads data, so it cannot have an open reader on it at the same time.
+* **Thread safety.** A `SingleStoreBulkUpdate` instance is not thread-safe.
+Do not share an instance across concurrent operations.

 Transactions
 ------------